learn-co-curriculum/hs-github-lab/README.md

 * Now that we have it up locally, we can cd into the project `cd hs-git-website-lab` and begin working on the lab!

 <!-- After they complete the lab... -->

-### Wrapping up

-Now that you completed your lab, make sure it's all pushed up to your version of the repository on github.
-After that, we're going to create a pull request.
-A pull request is the best practice for submitting contribution of work to an open source project.

-* To create a pull request, go to your version of the repository on your github account.

-* Click the green button in the top left corner.

-* On the next page, enter a comment for the pull request, like "completed lab" and click submit.

-* This is how we'll be able to review your work and give you feedback on your code.